Give AI the Same Context You Give Yourself

 By default, I am doing coding.

-When I open a coding session, it loads my coding philosophy and language-specific preferences.
-When I'm writing a blog post, it loads my writing style guide.
+When you open a coding session, it loads your coding preferences.
+When you're writing, it loads your style guide.
 Same entry point, different paths.

-Each of those activity files can route further.
+Each of those files can route further.
 My work context, for example, branches into application-specific documentation:

 ## Applications